tkf/neorg/doc/source/index.rst

        A comma- or space-separated list of the :term:`dictionary path`.
        The table will be sorted by values of the keys.

+   ftype-{TYPE} : text [, text]
+       Load data file with unusual extension.
+       See :rst:dir:`table-data` for the details.

    .. seealso:: :ref:`examples/table-data-and-image`

 .. _`image directive`: